- What is the ISCE?

 - The Göteborg Resolution

-Following the charge presented at the January 1983 Ventura Gordon Research Conference, Lincoln Brower, Jean Langenheim, Michael Martin, Gerald Rosenthal, Robert M. Silverstein, and John Simeone met in Lexington, Kentucky, on July 12-14, 1983 to formulate policy and draft a preliminary constitution for a new society of chemical ecology.
+Following the charge presented at the January 1983 Ventura, California, Gordon Research Conference, Lincoln P. Brower, Jean H. Langenheim, Michael M. Martin, Gerald A. Rosenthal, Robert M. Silverstein, and John B. Simeone met in Lexington, Kentucky, on July 12-14, 1983 to formulate policy and draft a preliminary constitution for a new society of chemical ecology.

 Subsequently, the International Society of Chemical Ecology, Inc. (ISCE) was incorporated on 12 September 1983 in the Commonwealth of Kentucky, USA, and received recognition as a Tax Exempt Scientific and Educational Society in June, 1984.
-It is administered by a Council of 15 members and an Executive Committee which includes the President, Vice-President, Treasurer, Secretary, Past-President and a Representative of the Journal of Chemical Ecology.
+The ISCE Constitution was approved at the first Annual Meeting of the ISCE in Austin, Texas, on 10 June 1984.
+The ISCE is administered by a Council of 15 members and an Executive Committee which includes the President, Vice-President, Treasurer, Secretary, Past-President and a Representative of the Journal of Chemical Ecology.

 According to Article II of its bylaws, the ISCE “is organized exclusively for scientific purposes, more specifically to promote the understanding of interactions between organisms and their environment that are mediated by naturally occurring chemicals.
 Research areas include the chemistry, biochemistry and function of natural products, their importance at all levels of ecological organization, their evolutionary origin and their practical application”.